 This discussion and analysis is intended to serve as an introduction to the Council's basic financial statements.
-The first two statements are condensed and present a government-wide view of the Council's finances.
+The Council's annual financial report consists of three basic financial statements: a Statement of Net Position, a Statement of Revenues, Expenses and Changes in Net Position, and a Statement of Cash Flows.
+For ease of presentation, all statements are in a condensed format.
 This report also contains other required supplementary information in addition to the basic financial statements themselves.